Videomatik/player/README.md

 # Player Methods

 ## setSize({ height: Number, width: Number })
 Updates the size of the video player.
 Only one dimension is required.
-The player will fit the dimension specified keep the video aspect ratio.
+The player will fit the dimension specified and keep the video aspect ratio.
 Example:
 ```javascript
 player.setSize({ height: 1280, width: 720 })